top of page

 The trade relationship between Canada and the United States has entered a turbulent phase as U.S. President Donald Trump announced sweeping tariffs on Canadian goods.
 In response, Prime Minister Justin Trudeau unveiled strong countermeasures.
 U.S. Tariffs and Canada's Response are now at the center of a significant shift in North American trade dynamics, affecting businesses on both sides of the border.

-Temporary Delays and Ongoing Negotiations
+Temporary Tariff Pauses and Ongoing Negotiations

 Provincial-Level Actions Against U.S. Trade